CLRX/CLRX-mirror/doc/ClrxToc.md

 # CLRadeonExtender Manual

-CLRadeonExtender is package to low-level development for Radeon GPU's compatible with GCN1.0/1.1/1.2 architecture.
+CLRadeonExtender is package to low-level development for Radeon GPU's compatible with GCN1.0/1.1/1.2/1.4 (AMD VEGA) architecture.
 It provides an assembler and disassembler that can handle the AMD Catalyst(TM) OpenCL program binaries and the GalliumCompute program binaries.